softwarestrategies/python-flask-kafka-postgresql/README.md

 I wanted to learn a few new Python skills and also write an integrated system to show I can do it.

-This is a work-in-process and I will improve it as I learn best practices.
+*This is a work-in-process.*  I will complete it and then improve it as I learn best practices.

 ## Initial Setup